 There are several ways to get mental health treatment today.
 The most common form is scheduling an appointment with a local therapist.
 For those with day-to-day struggles but the ability to function normally, this may be all that’s necessary.

 For others, inpatient mental health treatment is ideal.
-It allows a person to step away from their life to focus on their mental health.
-There are several ways to get this type of help.
+It allows a person to step away from their life to focus on their mental health through voluntary commitment.
+There are several ways to voluntarily admit yourself to this type of help.

 A crisis occurs when a person is facing a significant risk to their well-being and mental health stability.
 In this case, a person cannot go on or does not feel as though they can maintain their well-being.
 In some situations, a person should visit an emergency room as an immediate source of help.